tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

-In hybrid signature schemes, once one component algorithm is broken (e.g., the traditional algorithm under a CRQC), the overall scheme no longer achieves SUF.
-While Existential Unforgeability (EUF) (see Section 10.1.1 of {{?I-D.ietf-pquip-pqc-engineers}}) is still preserved by the PQC component, meaning that an adversary who can obtain signatures on arbitrary messages still cannot forge a valid PQC signature on any new message that was not previously signed.
-The loss of SUF means that hybrid mechanisms will have be eventually retired once traditional algorithms are no longer secure.
+In hybrid signature schemes, once one component algorithm is broken (e.g., the traditional algorithm under a CRQC), the overall scheme no longer achieves SUF-CMA.
+While Existential Unforgeability under chosen message attack (EUF-CMA) (see Section 10.1.1 of {{?I-D.ietf-pquip-pqc-engineers}}) is still preserved by the PQC component, meaning that an adversary who can obtain signatures on arbitrary messages still cannot forge a valid PQC signature on any new message that was not previously signed.
+The loss of SUF-CMA means that hybrid mechanisms will have be eventually retired once traditional algorithms are no longer secure.

 ## Operational Risks